Patriots of DAR Members

 In 1775 Abraham Cuddeback, signed the pledge.
 Abraham, born in 1738, was a well-respected member of his predominately Dutch community when he became a Captain in the 2nd Regiment of the Ulster County Regiment.
 Standing six feet tall and weighing more than 200 pounds with a distinctive voice he commanded with fairness and ingenuity.
 He often served as a scout against the Indians as well as the British because he was not only an excellent shot but adept at blending into the woods.

 In 1778 he was in command of men living in the Gumaer Fort when an attack was suspected.
-Cuddeback had the women put on spare coats and hats, shoulder pitchfork or sticks and paraded them with the men in a single file in the back of the fort around and in front while a drum was beaten.
-Once he was sure the enemy had seen them he had the women and children take refuge in the cellar.
+Cuddeback had the women put on spare coats and hats, shoulder pitchforks, or sticks and paraded them with the men in a single file in the back of the fort around and in front while a drum was beaten.
+Once he was sure the enemy had seen them, he had the women and children take refuge in the cellar.
 After firing a few shots, the Indians left, taking some horses and setting fire to buildings outside the fort.

 Diana Fotinatos is descended from daughter Jemima.